HISTORY OF HAM CLOSE

 Richmond Council is no longer responsible for the management of social housing – it remains the Strategic Housing Authority and is responsible for assessing the strategic housing needs of the borough and subsequent policy response, including enabling affordable housing delivery and statutory homelessness functions.
 The Council administers the Richmond Housing Register and also provides statutory services in relation to housing conditions.

 THE CURRENT SITE

 The existing site has buildings set at two different angles.
 The existing estate roads are irregular in layout and appear out of character with the more regular street pattern of the surrounding area.

 The Youth Centre and associated car park occupies a central location on the site.
 The Youth Centre building is largely a single storey building that is constructed of reinforced concrete.

-The extent of the regeneration site comprises land owned by RHP and Richmond Council as well as other land in private ownership.
+The extent of the regeneration site comprises land owned by RHP and Richmond Council.